CubeWhyMC/celestial/README.md

 ## Features

-> Warning: Celestial doesn't include any features about "cracked LunarClient"
+> Celestial doesn't include any features about "cracked LunarClient"

 1. Full open source (GPLv3)
 2. No electron